zrwaite/CartTech/README.md

 - Good team work
 - Implementing an organized json response on the backend
 - Solid design
+- Even though that there were many challenges along the way, we were able to persevere and complete our project

 ---

 ## What we learned 🧠👍:

 - Improved all of our coding skills significantly
+- We learned how manage our time under strict time constraints

 ---